HOW TO PRICE FOR A PHOTOGRAPHY ASSIGNMENT – BEST TIPS IN 2024

 12. MANAGE THE MODEL AND PROPERTY RELEASE FORMS FOR QUOTING A HIGHER PRICE

-13. ENSURE YOUR CLIENT'S KNOW WHAT GOES ON FROM YOUR PERSPECTIVE SO THEY CAN UNDERSTAND THE QUOTE
+13. ENSURE YOUR CLIENT KNOWS WHAT GOES ON FROM YOUR PERSPECTIVE SO THEY CAN UNDERSTAND THE QUOTE

-Below is a list of all the things a photographer will be thinking when pricing photography assignment.
-It is important that clients understand all the points a professional photographer needs to consider when quoting to a potential client.
+Below is a list of all the things a photographer will be thinking about when pricing a photography assignment.
+Clients should understand all the points a professional photographer needs to consider when quoting to a potential client.

 - Creative/Licensing Fees: Photographers might apply a discount for the additional images that are not used for paid advertising such as for web collateral use, social media organic posts, etc.

-- Producer and Production Assistant: Photographers can include two or three prep days (including the time to go scout the location), one shoot day and one wrap day for the producer to line up a crew and coordinate the project from start to finish.
-Additionally, photographers can include two days for a production assistant; one day to help either the producer or photographer prior to the shoot and one day for the shoot.
+- Producer and production assistant: Photographers can include two or three prep days (including the time to go scout the location), one shoot day and one wrap day for the producer to line up a crew and coordinate the project from start to finish.
+Additionally, photographers can include two days for a production assistant; one day to help either the producer or photographer before the shoot and one day for the shoot.

 - Production RV: While the shooting location might offer enough space for all of the crew/talent/client to stay comfortably, photographers might anticipate that the hair/makeup stylists would need a space to prep the talent, and the wardrobe stylists would need an area to spread out the clothing.
 Also, photographers might anticipate that an RV would be a nice area to get as many cooks out of the kitchen as possible, and if needed, it would serve as a private space with wifi where the client could escape from the production.
 A photoshoot project might include a specific fee for gas/mileage, travel time, generator run time, dumping fees, and other misc. expenses that RV’s typically charge for.

-- Travel Expenses: Round trip tickets to/from the location are normal to be quoted.
-Photographers can also include baggage fees for the outgoing and return trips. accommodation fees, car rental expenses, and a fee per diem for the days the photographer would be travelling.
+- Travel expenses: Round trip tickets to/from the location are normal to be quoted.
+Photographers can also include baggage fees for outgoing and return trips. accommodation fees, car rental expenses, and a fee per diem for the days the photographer would be travelling.

 - Craft/Catering: Your photographer might include a fee for a light, quick lunch and snacks for crew members, talent and client/agency representatives.